core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 KUDOS can be started by the client or the server, as defined in {{ssec-derive-ctx-client-init}} and {{ssec-derive-ctx-server-init}}, respectively.
 The following properties hold for both the client- and server-initiated version of KUDOS.

 * The initiator always offers the fresh value R1.
-* The responder always offers the fresh value R2.
+* The responder always offers the fresh value R2
+* The initiator and responder encodes the 'x' byte with the length of 'id detail' and signaling bits
 * The responder is always the first one deriving the new OSCORE Security Context CTX\_NEW.
 * The initiator is always the first one achieving key confirmation, hence able to safely discard the old OSCORE Security Context CTX\_OLD.
 * Both the initiator and the responder use the same respective OSCORE Sender ID and Recipient ID.
 Also, they both preserve and use the same OSCORE ID Context from CTX\_OLD.